Ghostface (Scream): Television series

-Ghostface appears with a different mask in the anthology television slasher series Scream.
+Ghostface appears with a different mask and under the name the Lakewood Slasher (voiced by Mike Vaughn) in the anthology television slasher series Scream.
 Emma Duvall (Willa Fitzgerald) and her friends are stalked and murdered by someone wearing the disguise.
 In the end, the killer is revealed to be Emma's half-sister, Piper (Amelia Rose Blaire), who was given up for adoption at birth by Emma's mother Maggie (Tracy Middendorf), and wanted revenge for Emma getting what she never had.
 Piper and Emma have a struggle before Piper gets the upper hand, but Audrey (Bex Taylor-Klaus), one of Emma's best friends, shoots Piper in the chest and she falls in the lake.
 She surfaces, only for Emma to finish her off with a bullet to the head.

-Appearing in the second season, Ghostface begins harassing Audrey and Emma, and the survivors of the first massacre.
+Appearing in the second season, the new Lakewood Slasher killer begins harassing Audrey and Emma, and the survivors of the first massacre.
 In the end, he's revealed to be Kieran (Amadeus Serafini), Emma's boyfriend.
 A chase ends with Emma and Audrey getting the upper hand, but Emma decides to let him rot in prison instead of killing him.
 The police arrive and arrest Kieran.
+However, Kieran was murdered by an unknown killer.
+In the series' special Halloween episodes, a new killer named Shallow Grove Slasher (also voiced by Vaughn) and later revealed: Tom Martin (Alexander Calvert), who using his fake identity name as Alex Whitten, attempt to murder Emma and her friends who are on vacation at Shallow Grove Island.
+In the end, Emma kills Tom by falling off the balcony.

-The third season, titled Scream: Resurrection, premiered on VH1 on July 8, 2019.
+Ghostface appeared in the third and final season, titled Scream: Resurrection, premiered on VH1 on July 8, 2019, with Roger L. Jackson reprising his role.
 In this season, the killers wear the Fun World mask and are revealed in the episode "Endgame": Beth (Giorgia Whigham) and Jamal "Jay" Elliot (Tyga), who is the older half-brother of main character Marcus Elliot (RJ Cyler).